-- (FRS 27.7) An entity may, but is not required to, adopt the requirements of paragraph 3.12 for UK1 with-profits business that does not fall within the scope of IG1.1 the PRA realistic capital regime or for which the PRA has granted a full waiver from compliance with this regime.
-If an entity changes its accounting policy for such withprofits business it shall only do so in accordance with paragraph 2.3. - IG1.2 (SORP 149) The shareholders' share of projected future bonuses deducted in accordance with paragraph 3.12(a) shall be calculated as the value of future transfers to shareholders calculated using market consistent financial assumptions, and assuming that transfers take place at a level consistent with the assumptions within the PRA realistic balance sheet.
-Where an explicit assumption is not required in order to calculate the liabilities under the PRA's approach then continuation of the current profit sharing arrangements shall be assumed unless the firm has plans to change this approach.
-Non-economic projection assumptions shall be consistent with those used elsewhere in the realistic balance sheet.
-The amount deducted in accordance with this paragraph shall be taken to the fund for future appropriations (FFA).
-If shareholders transfers have been included as part of the PRA realistic liability (or otherwise included in liabilities) then the amount of such transfers shall be taken out of liabilities and included in the FFA, together with any related tax liability.
-If shareholders transfers have not been set up as part of the PRA realistic liability or elsewhere, no adjustment is required. - IG1.3 (FRS 27.13) Under the PRA realistic capital regime, a with-profits life fund includes within assets the value of future profits expected to arise from any non-participating business that forms part of the with-profits fund-sometimes referred to as the value of in-force life assurance business (VIF).
+- IG1.1 An entity may, but is not required to, adopt the requirements of paragraph 3.12 of FRS 103 Insurance Contracts for UK1 with-profits business that does not fall within the scope of the PRA realistic capital regime or for which the PRA has granted a full waiver from compliance with this regime.
+If an entity changes its accounting policy for such with-profits business it shall only do so in accordance with paragraph 2.3 of FRS 103. - IG1.2 The shareholders' share of projected future bonuses deducted in accordance with paragraph 3.12(a) of FRS 103 should be calculated as the value of future transfers to shareholders calculated using market consistent financial assumptions, and assuming that transfers take place at a level consistent with the assumptions within the PRA realistic balance sheet.
+Where an explicit assumption is not required in order to calculate the liabilities under the PRA's approach then continuation of the current profit sharing arrangements should be assumed unless the firm has plans to change this approach.
+Non-economic projection assumptions should be consistent with those used elsewhere in the realistic balance sheet.
+The amount deducted in accordance with this paragraph should be taken to the fund for future appropriations (FFA).
+If shareholders transfers have been included as part of the PRA realistic liability (or otherwise included in liabilities) then the amount of such transfers should be taken out of liabilities and included in the FFA, together with any related tax liability.
+If shareholders transfers have not been set up as part of the PRA realistic liability or elsewhere, no adjustment is required. - IG1.3 Under the PRA realistic capital regime, a with-profits life fund includes within assets the value of future profits expected to arise from any non-participating business that forms part of the with-profits fund-sometimes referred to as the value of in-force life assurance business (VIF).
 Excluding the VIF from the statement of financial position whilst recognising the realistic value of liabilities in full, and valuing the non-participating liabilities in the with-profits fund on a statutory basis, would give rise to an inconsistency in the fund's net assets.
-An entity is therefore permitted to recognise the VIF if that business has been taken into account in measuring the liability, in the circumstances of paragraph 3.12(d), even though there is not a direct link between the value of the asset and the amount of the liabilities.
-Where there is not a direct link between the value of the business and the amount of realistic liabilities, but the value is taken into account in determining those liabilities, it is appropriate to recognise the total value of the business.
-Although not separately identifiable, any excess value over that included in realistic liabilities will be taken to the FFA. - (SORP 151) Paragraph 3.12(d) permits an amount to be recognised for VIF on nonparticipating business written in a with-profits fund when the non-participating business is: (i) measured on this basis for the purposes of the regulatory returns made under the
+An entity is therefore permitted to recognise the VIF if that business has been taken into account in measuring the liability, in the circumstances of paragraph 3.12(c) of FRS 103, even though there is not a direct link between the value of the business and the amount of realistic liabilities, but the value is taken into account in determining those liabilities, it is appropriate to recognise the total value of the business.
+Although not separately identifiable, any excess value over that included in realistic liabilities will be taken to the FFA.